Understanding White LED Christmas Lights

 Cool White LED Christmas Lights

 Cool white LEDs are often misrepresented as pure white.
 Many well established Christmas businesses confuse cool white and pure white.
-LEDs that are truly cool white have a slight blue hue to them.
+LEDs that are truly cool white have a slightly blue hue to them.
 The first white LED Christmas lights that were developed fell into the cool white category.
-During the first few years of development, it was simply too costly to create true white or warm white LED Christmas lights, as a result there was always a blue tint to the lights.
+During the first few years of development, it was simply too costly to create true white or warm white LED Christmas lights, as a result, there was always a blue tint to the lights.

 There are some color consistency issues with cool white, although they are not as serious as with warm white.
-Manufacturers such as Minleon, who are known for making high quality LED retro fit bulbs only have a very slight blue tint.
+Manufacturers such as Minleon, who are known for making high quality LED retrofit bulbs only have a very slight blue tint.
 Their cool white is very close to a pure white.
-But other manufacturers, especially those that specialize in low cost, big box retail LEDs tend to have much heavier blue tones in their bulbs.
+But other manufacturers, especially those that specialize in low cost, big-box retail LEDs tend to have much heavier blue tones in their bulbs.
 As is the case with warm white, if you are trying to match a particular color, it's probably best to ask for a sample first.